 LENOX -- Mark Roberts' riveting "Parasite Drag" -- which is being given a riveting, go-for-broke production at Shakespeare & Company's Elayne P. Bernstein Theatre -- ends with the play's four characters caught in a whirlwind of their own making while tornado sirens wail outside the small rural Illinois house that is the play's setting.

-No force of nature, however, can stand up to the damage that's already been done to Roberts' characters (two estranged brothers and their wives), especially the brothers -- the edgy, pushy, threatening Ronnie (an absolutely galvanic Jason Asprey in a revealing, shrewdly conceived and executed performance that goes as far as it needs to go without overstepping its already expansive boundaries,) and his younger sibling, Gene (a generally fine, convincing Josh Aaron McCabe), a tightly wound, straitlaced middle-aged man who uses his Christianity as a defense against the demons that have shaped him and who is locked in a loveless marriage to a life-weary Joellen (Elizabeth Aspenlieder, who revealingly navigates the routes Joellen has chosen to follow in her life.)
+No force of nature, however, can stand up to the damage that's already been done to Roberts' characters (two estranged brothers and their wives), especially the brothers -- the edgy, pushy, threatening Ronnie (an absolutely galvanic Jason Asprey in a revealing, shrewdly conceived and executed performance that goes as far as it needs to go without overstepping its already expansive boundaries,) and his younger sibling, Gene (a generally fine, convincing Josh Aaron McCabe), a tightly wound, straitlaced middle-aged man who uses his Christianity as a defense against the demons that have shaped him and who is locked in a loveless marriage to a life-weary Joellen (Elizabeth Aspenlieder, who revealingly navigates the routes Joellen has chosen to follow in her life.

 It's been at least three years since Gene and Ronnie have last had contact.
 Now, with their AIDS-riddled sister Nadine on her deathbed in a nearby hospital, Ronnie and his wife, Susie (Kate Abbruzzese, at once darling, touching, scrappier and tougher than she at first seems), have invaded Gene and Joellen's home.
-The result for all of them will
+The result for all of them will be profound.

 Clearly, there is unfinished business between Gene and Ronnie.
 That business goes to the heart of Nadine's condition, brought about by a lifetime of abuse, humiliation, degradation -- rape, indiscriminate sex, shooting drugs with infected needles.
 And while neither Gene nor Ronnie is infected with AIDS, they are diseased nonetheless; damaged goods; emotional cripples who have devised their own survival strategies in response to the legacy left them by a father who has, literally and figuratively, destroyed his family -- his wife, their three children -- and who is not around to reap what he has sown.